OkeyDokeyGnocchi/logs_analysis_project/README.md

 with the News DB and run it via terminal using the command `python news_report.py`, it's as simple as that!

-* In all seriousness though, this code requires Python2, PostgreSQL, the psycopg2 library, and the newsdata.sql file.
+* This code requires Python2, PostgreSQL,
+the psycopg2 library, and the newsdata.sql file.

 * The newsdata.sql file can be found either through the direct link,